Appearance

 def f(x):

-return x * 2Resource limits
+return x * 2Other restricted constructs

 | Resource | Default limit | Raised if exceeded |